 - Storyboard first of you are designing a process.

 After testing your prototype in the Test phase, you will most likely return to the Make stage to improve your prototype.

 Here are the simple rules for making after testing:

 - If your prototype was a total failure, revisit the right stage of our design process and move forward from there.
 If you don’t know the right stage, go to the Empathize stage.

 - If your prototype was a successful failure, rebuild your prototype with your new insights.

-- Bring your prototype closer to a final product as simply, quickly, and cheaply as possible.
+- Bring your prototype closer to its final form as simply, quickly, and cheaply as possible, then test it again.